 Educa recently had the privilege to spend time with Dr. Annie White, an advocate of learning stories as a checkpoint assessment alternative in the US.

 First, a bit about Annie White.
 She has a distinguished career in childcare, early on in various roles in Head Start, and more recently as an Assistant Professor – Early Childhood Studies – at California State University Channel Islands (CSUCI), one of California’s 23 state universities, which has had learning stories in its curriculum and assessment courses for many years.

-Save the date: the first Learning Stories conference, with Wendy Lee as keynote speaker, will be in California on May 4, 2019.
+Save the date: the second annual Learning Stories conference, with Wendy Lee as keynote speaker, will be in Ann Arbor, Michigan on May 30, 2020.
 Learn more here

 How Annie Discovered the Magic Learning Stories

 Annie went on an Inspire study tour to New Zealand in 2012, where she visited childcare facilities and heard learning story thought leader, Wendy Lee.
 Learning stories are narratives written to a child or about a child that focus on the learning.
 Learn more about learning stories here.

 In New Zealand (and Australia), educators write learning stories throughout the year.
 They go into a child’s online ePortfolio (and often a hard copy portfolio) as evidence of a child’s learning journey.
 These portfolios are the primary means of assessment.

 What Annie noticed in New Zealand was the joy and emotion educators experience around writing learning stories, and the parent and child responses to the narrative stories.

 In the US, many early educators start with assessment system objectives, not their observations about children.
 In California, the assessment tool is the Desired Results Developmental Profile (DRDP).
 It requires (for preschool age children) tracking of 56 measures in 8 domain areas.
 Annie observed that for each measure, educators need evidence to inform the rating, often written on sticky notes sent home when the child leaves the program.